Pumped Up Kicks: Cover versions and remixes

+Peruvian singer Tongo also recorded a cover in 2017, called "Pan con ají" (Bread and peppers), in allusion to a vague pronunciation with Spanish phonemes.

 In 2017, French DJ Klingande released a song titled "Pumped Up" using the same lyrics in the chorus of the song.
 In contrast to the original lyrics, Klingande's version is told from the perspective of a girl who saw the troubled boy.
-She wishes to “show him the light” and lead him down a better path.
+She wishes to "show him the light" and lead him down a better path.